 In Fly mode, incorporating GPS and Pulse Ox, the Garmin D2 Mach 1 could last up to 24 hours on a single battery.
 One single charge can last up to 11 days, even with regular wear.

-The Marq offers the basic features of the Fenix 5 Plus series watches, with a few modifications.
+The Marq offers the best of Garmin.
 You’ll get:

 - Garmin Pay contactless payment support (load credit cards, etc.)